-TARGETS S 1.1 1.2 3.1 3.2 4.1 5.1 6.1 6.2 Z warrants and amendments) issued within 20 days - all first reports (including BWs and amendments issued without a first report). amendments issued within 10 days from receipt of all satisfactory information - all at least quarterly).
+TARGETS 1.1 1.2 3.1 3.2 4.
+1 5.1 6.1 6.2 7.1 7.2 warrants and amendments) issued within 20 days - all first reports (including BWs and amendments issued without a first report).
+90% of building warrants and amendments issued within 10 days from receipt of all satisfactory information - all building warrants and amendments (not including BWs and amendments issued without a first report). control detailing reviews (reviewed at least quarterly).
 95% of BSD requests for information on a BSD 'Verifier Performance Reporting Service for Customers' case responded to by verifier within 5 days.
-Minimum overall average satisfaction rating of 7.5 out of 10 Building standards verification fee income to cover indicative verification service costs (staff costs plus 30%).
-Details of eBuilding Standards are published prominenently on the verifier's website. , , publis 2023/24 Q1 100% 100% Published prominently (with review) No cases referred to BSD 'Reporting Service' 8.5 131.49% Published prominently 4 of 4 done Pul 2023/24 Q2 100% 100% Published prominently (with review) No cases referred to BSD 'Reporting Service' 8.5 106.94% Published prominently 4 of 4 done Pul 2023/24 Q3 100% 100% Published prominently (with review) No cases referred to BSD 'Reporting Service' 8.5 111.8% Published prominently 4 of 4 done Pul 2023/24 Q4 100% 100% Published prominently (with review) No cases referred to BSD 'Reporting Service' 8.5 360.76% Published prominently 4 of 4 done Pul 2024/25 Q1 100% 100% Published prominently (with review) No cases referred to BSD 'Reporting Service' 8.5 105.74% Published prominently 4 of 4 done Put
+Minimum overall average satisfaction rating of 7.5 out of 10 published prominenently on the verifier's website. electronically (Plan checking; BWs published prominently on website with version control (reviewed at least quarterly).
+Annual performance report to include performance data in line with KPOs and associated targets (annually covering previous year e.g. April 2019 - March 2020).
+2024/25 Q1 100% 100% Published prominently (with review) No cases referred to BSD 'Reporting Service' 9.0 105.74% Published prominently 4 of 4 done Published prominently (with review) Includes all performance data 2024/25 Q2 100% 100% Published prominently (with review) No cases referred to BSD 'Reporting Service' 9.0 125.04% Published prominently 4 of 4 done Published prominently (with review) Includes all performance data 2024/25 Q3 100% 100% Published prominently (with review) No cases referred to BSD 'Reporting Service' 9.0 115.53% Published prominently 4 of 4 done Published prominently (with review) Includes all performance data 2024/24 Q4 100% 100% Published prominently (with review) No cases referred to BSD 'Reporting Service' 9.0 122.52% Published prominently 4 of 4 done Published prominently (with review) Includes all performance data 2025/26 Q1 100% 100% Published prominently (with review) No cases referred to BSD 'Reporting Service' 8.8 157.67% Published prominently 4 of 4 done Published prominently (with review) Includes all performance data